meghavi-mstack/document-parser/README.md

 6. **User Interface**: Streamlit-based UI for easy interaction
    - PDF viewer with navigation controls
+   - DOCX viewer for Word documents
    - Interactive JSON viewer with search functionality
-   - Upload and processing interface
+   - Upload and processing interface for both PDF and DOCX files

 ## Extending the Tool

 ### Adding a New Parser

 1. Create a new parser class in the `src/parsers` directory
-2. Implement the `parse` method that takes a PDF path and returns extracted text
+2. Implement the `parse` method that takes a document path and returns extracted text
 3. Update the `DocumentProcessor` class to use your new parser

 ### Adding a New Processor